First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: What about their comm. badges?

-KIM: Retro-dynamic turbulence from the nebula's interfering with transmission.
-It's
+KIM: Electrodynamic turbulence from the nebula's interfering with

-transmitters operational.
-Now, if we can get the signal amplifiers on-line.
+the short range transmitters operational.
+Now, if we can get the signal

 ORUM: Commander, I just wanted to say how grateful to you we all are.